NFL picks, predictions for Week 17: Browns edge Steelers; Packers dash Bears' playoff hopes; Washington wins NFC East - Up News Info

 Sunday, 8:20 p.m., NBC

 Washington needs a road victory here, but the question remains whether Alex Smith will be healthy enough to start at quarterback in a must-win situation.
-Dwayne Haskins’ release on Monday means Kyle Allen would start if Smith cannot play.
 Jalen Hurts has a chance to play spoiler, and with the Cowboys watching closely, it will be close.
 Washington, however, comes up with a late turnover to clinch the division.

 Pick: Washington 24, Philadelphia 21